pastleo/CoursePickingHelper/README.md

 The alarm clock has four functions.
 First one is the alarm clock.
 You can add at most 1000 clocks.
 The second one is a countdown timer.
-You can countdown from 1 second to 24 hours.
+The range is from 1 second to 24 hours.
 The third is a shutdown timer.
 You can choose either shutdown or restart your computer.
 Finally, the fourth is a stop watch.